 An index signature for each instance index member declaration in the class body.

-All base class instance type property or index members that are not overridden in the class.
+All base class instance property or index members that are not overridden in the class.

 All instance property members (including those that are private or protected) of a class must satisfy the constraints implied by the index members of the class as specified in section 3.9.4.